 For example, families who are not yet ready for pure philanthropy may prefer opening a 501c4 or 527 to advocate for their pet causes, while also opening a Philanthropic Purpose LLC to invest in early stage impact entrepreneurs.
 More traditional philanthropic approaches will often include donor advised funds, charitable trusts, private family foundations, and public operating charities.
 But each vehicle has a certain function, funding source and place to execute on the family’s overall Purpose-Driven Impact statement.

 Likewise, the Amplify Impact report provides the Investment Advisor with a clear indication of the family’s investment priorities and values.
 There are many ways to implement responsible investing, which is why our approach at PNC is a process, not a product.
 Working with the Nick Ashburn, Head of Responsible Investing, and his group, plus the Responsible Investing Advisory Group members, the Investment Advisor can help the family further explore aligning their values with their investments in their philanthropic vehicles and beyond.

 To get started finding your How of philanthropy, contact your PNC Private Bank Hawthorn Advisor.

-“PNC Private Bank,” “PNC Private Bank Hawthorn” and “Hawthorn Institute for Family Success” are service marks, of The PNC Financial Services Group, Inc.
+“PNC Private Bank,” “PNC Private Bank Hawthorn” and “Hawthorn Institute for Family Success” are registered marks, of The PNC Financial Services Group, Inc.